Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

     - Manuel Westermann

 ## Description
-// A very brief description of your solution, e.g., five sentences // The task is to find a good position and rotation for a robotic arm to grab a piece of cut sheet metal.
+The task is to find a good position and rotation for a robotic arm to grab a piece of cut sheet metal.
 <img src="data/dummy/part_1/part_1.png" alt="An example input image" width="200px" />
 <img src="data/dummy/part_1/visualisation_1.png" alt="An example solution" width="200px" />